XFinger/bfriend/README.md

 At this time no view templates are created and I will update this readme when and if I add them.

+### Upgrading to >=  0.8.0
+The class methods have been moved to the bfriend module of the gem so you will need to remove them from your user model and add `include Bfriend`

 ## Contributing